soundpress/RulesOfNYC/docs/c01/index.rst

       (v) All piping conveying oil from a transfer pump to a burner subjected to a pressure in excess of 50 lbs. per sq. inch shall be tested for a pressure of 1 1/2 times the working pressure.

    (4) Fee for permit and test of storage tanks and piping.
-When application for permit for the storage of fuel oil is made, as provided for in § 16-01(j)(1), a fee covering the permit shall be paid to the Fire Department in accordance with the schedule given in the Administrative Code.
+When application for permit for the storage of fuel oil is made, as provided for in 2 RCNY § 16-01(j)(1), a fee covering the permit shall be paid to the Fire Department in accordance with the schedule given in the Administrative Code.

-   (5) Except as otherwise provided for in § 16-01(k), oil burning installations shall be inspected as required by the Commissioner of Buildings and if it is determined that the installation complies with the requirements of the Administrative Code, the rules of the Board of Standards and Appeals and all laws and regulations applicable thereto, a certificate of approval shall be issued by the Commissioner of Buildings.
+   (5) Except as otherwise provided for in 2 RCNY § 16-01(k), oil burning installations shall be inspected as required by the Commissioner of Buildings and if it is determined that the installation complies with the requirements of the Administrative Code, the rules of the Board of Standards and Appeals and all laws and regulations applicable thereto, a certificate of approval shall be issued by the Commissioner of Buildings.

 (k) Inspection of installations with not more than six (6) gallons' storage capacity.
 All installations of burners with not more than six (6) gallons' storage capacity except where such installations are made in dwellings shall be reported by installer to the Fire Commissioner giving location of building in which installation is made, name and address of owner and/or occupant name and address of installer and the make and approval number of burner.
 Such reported installations shall be inspected as required by the Administrative Code.